Migrate to 3.x

 $ docker run --rm -v "$(pwd)/config.yml:/app/config.yml" gotify/server:master \

-migrate-config config.yml > gotify-server.envEnvironment List and map syntax
+migrate-config config.yml > gotify-server.envEnvironment list and map syntax

 Defining settings via environment variables was already possible, but the syntax for list and map values has changed.
 If you set any of the variables below, update their format.